leanprover/theorem_proving_in_lean4/inductive_types.md

 # end Hidden
 ```

-Notice that we do not need to include the types ``α`` and ``β`` in the target
+Notice that we do not need to include the types ``α`` and ``β`` in the
-of the constructors as it is implied.
-The product type has one constructor, ``Prod.mk``,
+target of the constructors since they will be provided as implicit
+arguments.
+The product type has one constructor, ``Prod.mk``, which
-which takes two arguments and returns an object of type `Prod α β`.
+takes two arguments and returns an object of type `Prod α β`.

 To define a function on ``Prod α β``, you should make the input argument to the function
 be ``(p : Prod α β)``.
 The match statement can then match the input to `Prod.mk a b` so